ternaris/marv-robotics/docs/config.rst

 ``rows``
 ~~~~~~~~
 Return all rows matching current filter criteria.
-The optional second argument extracts a specific column defined in :ref:`cfg_c_listing_columns` instead of the full row and the third provides a default value instead of None.
+The optional second and third arguments extracts a specific column defined in :ref:`cfg_c_listing_columns` instead of the full row and provide a default value for it.

 Examples: